Online Learning for Adaptive Probing and Scheduling in Dense WLANs: Evaluation

 \subsection{Evaluation Settings}

 We collect channel traces from a real testbed using an 802.11ad router and laptop, as well as a commercially available mmWave channel simulator (Remcom Insite \cite{remcom}) to evaluate the system.
 We collect SNR traces with actual testbeds in 250 different locations in the student hall (Scenario Fig.~\ref{student center}) with a particle size of 0.8m.
 In the student hall, 12 Airfide \cite{airfide} 802.11ad APs are installed, each with a 64-sector 8-phased array antenna.
-Clients are Acer TravelMate-648 laptops with a single phased array and 36 sectors.
-To obtain SNR and beamforming information, open-source drivers for both devices are modified.
+Clients are Acer TravelMate-648 \cite{acer-P648} laptops with a single phased array and 36 sectors.
+We modified the open-source driver\cite{wil6210} on both APs and the client to extract SNR and beamforming information.
+At each grid, the client conducted beamforming with all APs and recorded the per-sector SNR.
+We repeated this measurement ten times at each grid and stored the average SNR for different Tx and Rx sectors in a $64 \times 36$ matrix.

 We use the 802.11ad \cite{80211ad} MCS-SNR table to map the SNR and get the average throughput of the connection (as in \cite{mobihoc18-mmchoir}) after obtaining the signal strength channel trace from the testbed and Remcom channel simulator.
 It is based on the best Tx/Rx sector pair of links discovered through the beamforming process.
 In each context $x$ (client location), we normalize the average throughput of each AP $a$ as $\mu(a|x)$ and consider two settings for link rate distributions.
-In the Bernoulli setting, the probability of getting a reward of 1 from arm $a$ under context $x$ is $\mu(a|x)$ and the probability of getting zero reward is $1-\mu(a|x)$.
+In the Bernoulli setting, the probability of getting a reward of 1 from arm $a$ under context $x$ is $\mu(a|x)$, and the probability of getting zero reward is $1-\mu(a|x)$.
 We also consider a more general setting where the link rates are supported on $\mathcal{Y}=[0, \frac{1}{3}, \frac{2}{3}, 1]$.
-For each AP $a$ and location $x$, we randomly assign the probabilities to the four points so that the mean link rate equals to $\mu(a|x)$.
+For each AP $a$ and location $x$, we randomly assign the probabilities to the four points so that the mean link rate is equal to $\mu(a|x)$.

 For mobility traces, we choose 15-80 customers randomly located and configure their walking patterns by observing the typical walking behavior of a room.
 We assume that all clients have a walking speed of $1 m/s $.
 At any time, a client is in one of the grids where the channel is measured by the testbed or channel simulator as described above.
 We choose 10 clients' traces in the simulation, where each trace has 80 steps and each step includes 30 time rounds.
+We then implemented all the algorithms of AP selection with python based on the collected traces and showed the results below.